Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Preliminaries and Background

-For the networked systems in Figure~\ref{fig:network}, we wish to achieve two main objectives: 1) fast convergence of system states to the desired operating point; 2) maintaining system operation at the desired point with minimal cost.
-We will elaborate these objectives in Section~\ref{sec:stability_criteria} and Section~\ref{sec:optimization_criteria}.
-These objectives can be achieved by adjusting the external control $\bm{w}$, and if possible, the edge dynamics $\bm{\psi}$.
-We provide two motivating examples that fall under our model and will be used in experiments.
+For the networked systems in Fig.~\ref{fig:network}, we wish to achieve two main objectives: 1) fast convergence of system states to the desired operating point; 2) maintaining system operation at the desired operating point with minimal cost.
+We will elaborate on these two objectives in Section~\ref{sec:stability_criteria} and Section~\ref{sec:optimization_criteria}.
+These objectives can be achieved by adjusting the law of external control $\bm{w}(\cdot)$, and if possible, the edge feedback function $\bm{\psi}(\cdot)$.
+We provide two motivating examples that fall under our model and will be used in experiments in Section~\ref{sec:experiments}.

-\textbf{Vehicle platooning.} The first example is the vehicle traffic model in Fig.~\ref{fig:network}(b), where each node is a vehicle with velocity $x_i$, and the edge states $\bm{\eta}$ are the relative position between neighbouring vehicles, i.e., $\dot{\eta}_l = x_i - x_j$~\cite{burger2014duality}.
-The external control signal $\bm{w}$ sets the nominal velocities for the vehicles, and the edge dynamics $\bm{\psi}$ controls how each vehicle responds to the observed differences in velocities.
-The objectives include 1) choose $\bm{w}$ and $\bm{\psi}$ such that all vehicles reach the same desired velocity; 2) minimizing the fuel consumption of vehicles at this velocity.
+\begin{example}[Vehicle platooning] The first example is the vehicle traffic model in Fig.~\ref{fig:network}(b), where each node is a vehicle with velocity $x_i$, and the edge states are the relative position between neighbouring vehicles~\cite{burger2014duality}, i.e., $\dot{\eta}_l = x_i - x_j$ for neighbouring vehicle $i$ and $j$.
+The external control signal $\bm{w}(\cdot)$ sets the nominal velocities for vehicles, and the edge feedback function $\bm{\psi}(\cdot)$ controls how each vehicle responds to the observed differences in velocities.
+The objectives include 1) choose $\bm{w}(\cdot)$ and $\bm{\psi}(\cdot)$ such that all vehicles reach the same velocity; 2) minimize the fuel consumption of vehicles at this velocity. \end{example}

-\textbf{Frequency control in power systems.} The second example is the power system shown in Fig.~\ref{fig:network}(c), where each node is a generator that rotates with speed (i.e., frequency) $x_i$, and the edge states $\bm{\eta}$ are the relative angle difference between them, $\dot{\eta}_l = x_i - x_j$~\cite{cui2022tps}.
-The external control signal $\bm{w}$ is the adjustment to generator power outputs.
-Here the edge dynamics $\bm{\psi}$ are determined by physics and are not design variables.
-The objectives include: 1) choose $\bm{w}$ such that each generator reaches the nominal frequency (e.g., 60Hz); 2) minimize the cost of power generation to maintain this frequency.
+\begin{example}[Frequency control in power systems] The second example is the power system shown in Fig.~\ref{fig:network}(c), where each node is a generator that rotates with speed (i.e., frequency) $x_i$, and the edge states are the relative angle difference between them, $\dot{\eta}_l = x_i - x_j$~\cite{cui2022tps} for the line $l$ from generator $i$ and $j$.
+The external control signal $\bm{w}(\cdot)$ is the adjustment to generator power outputs.
+Here the edge feedback function $\bm{\psi}(\cdot)$ are determined by physics and are not design variables.
+The objectives include: 1) choose $\bm{w}(\cdot)$ such that each generator reaches the nominal frequency (e.g., 60Hz); 2) minimize the cost of power generation to maintain this frequency. \end{example}